Big training opportunity on key Internet topics

 - - Confirm that you'll meet all requirements of the training: prerequisites, time devoted to training, develop or contribute to a project related to the training;

-- - As a training should support a project for the community, each candidate trainee will indicate what will be his/her project; between February 26th and 29th, projects will be submitted to a vote to all regular members; the person associated to the project with more vote will be selected.
+- - As a training should support a project for the community, each candidate trainee will indicate what will be his/her project; between March 3th to March 8th, projects will be submitted to a vote to all regular members; the person associated to the project with more vote will be selected.
 We'll do this only for topics with more than one candidate only.

 In more details, each individual willing to apply to this program must: